Bete-a-feu-Recto_rhum_A1710_distillerie_martinique

 Bête à Feu, our last creation, is a white agricultural rum distilled from single-pressed fresh canes.

-The long hand cut canes are transported to the three-roll mill of our A1710 distillery, located at the Habitation du Simon in Le François, Martinique.
+The long, hand-cut cane is transported to the three-roll mill of our A 1710 distillery, located at Habitation du Simon in Le François, Martinique.
 They are pressed only once to extract their nectar.

 Distilled in a copper still with a 7-tray column, Bête à Feu is then slowly reduced at 50.9%.